 GolfWRX is announcing a call for submissions with the deadline for submissions being January 1.
 In other words, you have until that point to pick up your pens and craft a masterpiece that we’ll ultimately present to our millions of monthly readers!

 To give you a better idea about what we’re looking for and how the process works, read on.

 GolfWRX has had a Featured Writer Program for years.
 Why are you doing this now?

 We want to make it as easy as possible for new writers to submit their work to GolfWRX, foster competition, and most importantly, add new voices to the ongoing dialogue surrounding our game.
 Existing Featured Writers who contribute more than 5 articles per year may continue to work with our editors to craft their pieces.

 For everyone else, though, we think this is a better mousetrap, and hopefully, one that is a little more fun, as we’ll be picking a winner from the first flight of submissions.
-The writer of the best article will receive not only recognition but some pretty awesome prizes as well.

 What type of content does GolfWRX want?

 Equipment: Whether you’re a fitter, an amateur building, an enthusiast for modern, classic, or hickory clubs, we want to hear from you.
 Heck, if you can turn your WITB into compelling content with specs, and photos galore, we’re interested.

 Instruction (including fitness): We are always looking to publicize and promote the work of great teachers, particularly those who are well-versed both classic teachings and the latest schools of thought.
 TrackMan experts wanted!
 Course strategy experts, and mental game gurus, too!